 UK-India Innovation Partnership Initiatives (UKIPI) under COP26

-Finovista, India and Unconventional Connections UK, jointly working on a scoping out study for Department of International Trade (DIT) and Science & Innovation Network (SIN) India; Foreign, Commonwealth and Development Office (FCDO), UK government to identify the suitable Indian Corporates working actively to reduce their carbon footprint in their business operations and also for their domestics and international clients.
+Department of International Trade (DIT) and Science & Innovation Network (SIN) India; Foreign, Commonwealth and Development Office (FCDO), UK government has commissioned a Scoping study project, in partnership with Finovista and Unconventional Connections, UK to identify the suitable Indian Corporates working actively to reduce their carbon footprint in their business operations and also for their domestics and international clients.

 It has been estimated by NITI Aayog that for India, the “mitigation activities for moderate-low carbon development” would cost around ₹5 trn / £600 bn by 2030.
 Therefore, India needs some novel and cost-effective technology that could help in reducing carbon emission.